 Cloning can be useful when an event happens regularly within your community.
 Clone an event at Event settings > Clone.
 An event can be cloned once, daily, weekly, monthly (by date), monthly (by day of week), and yearly.

 Be sure that the original event has completely correct information before you clone an event.
 Everything, including hosts, ticket levels, and times will be cloned.
-The only information that is not carried over is RSVPs and attendees.
+Information that is not carried over is RSVPs and attendees, as well as any images (Social media images, Featured Content Sliders or images in the Intro of your event).

 It is not possible to update cloned events as a set.
 If you need help deleting cloned events, please email email@example.com.